czenko/react-challenges/README.md

 If the list is empty after filtering, show: “No results found.”

-✨ Bonus:
-Highlight the matching part of the string in bold.

 ### 🧪 Challenge #3: Custom Modal with Outside Click Close

 📝 Prompt